NCAA Drug Testing - Summer Program

 - Must be paid the going rate for similar services.

-Student-Athletes may be employed at a UCLA camp or a privately owned camp or clinic, provided:
+Student-Athletes may be employed at a Syracuse camp or a privately owned camp or clinic, provided:

 - Student-Athletes must be paid the same rate as other camp counselors;